higanworks/ohai_and_elasticsearch_example/README.md

-# Ohai to ElasticSearch Example
+# Ohai to Elasticsearch Example

 When put ohai stdout to elasticsearch, you can search all attributes with kibana.